Surrendering Your Chihuahua

-- Must come with their personal belongings (bed, crate, leash, collar, favorite toy, etc) to help smooth their transition into foster and provide continuity for your pet.
+- Recommended they come with their personal belongings (bed, crate, leash, collar, favorite toy, etc) to help smooth their transition into foster and provide continuity for your pet.

 - Must come with a full or partial bag of their current food so that we can transition them slowly over to the brands approved by ACR and fed by our foster homes.

 - A donation for the care and placement of your Chihuahua is appreciated and encouraged.
 Help us to help your pet find a permanent home with another family.

 * These proofs may be obtained through Emancipet or ATA if a low/no cost clinic is needed to fulfill these requirements.

 **Please remember: We are helping you place your Chihuahua, we are not profiting from you.
 Anything you can do to help us place your Chihuahua benefits your Chihuahua.
 Fulfilling these requirements provides us the best platform from which to re-home your pet.